cjpelaezrivas/ProjectBlip/README.md

 ## Attributions

-None of the used sounds is mine.
+None of the used sounds are mine.
 You can find a link to each of the sounds used in the list bellow.

 + https://www.freesoundslibrary.com/airplane-ding-dong-sound-effect/
 + https://www.freesoundslibrary.com/ding-ding-noise/